HassanSajjad-302/iso-papers/my-paper.md

 The name of the pipe is the object-file path except for header-units for which it is the BMI path.
 On POSIX-compliant systems,
-same pipe is used for
+ the same pipe is used for
 compiler to build-system communication.
 While ```1``` is appended to this name for the build-system to compiler pipe.

 The compiler is invoked with the compile-command to compile a module or header-unit file.
-It also contains the options for the object file and the BMI file, if any of these will be produced.
+It also contains the options for the object file and the BMI file if any of these are produced.
 The compiler might not produce one or the other.
 The compile-command does not contain any dependencies.
 It contains a special flag that indicates the compiler to use this approach.
-The name of such a flag could be ```noscanIPC```
+The name of such a flag could be ```noscanIPC```.

 In this approach, the compiler can ask the build-system to find the header-include on the filesystem.
 Buildsystem can cache the results and share them with other compilations, thus reducing the number of filesystem calls.
 However, this feature is selective.
-As it could be difficult for the build-system to perfectly imitate the compiler in some scenarios.
+As it could be challenging for the build-system to perfectly imitate the compiler in some scenarios.
 So, this is to be controlled by a separate flag.
 The name of such a flag could be ```findInclude```.